Burningstone91/smart-home-setup/README.md

 #### Remote Access Setup (Nabu Casa)
 Setup Nabu Casa by following the official instructions [here](https://www.nabucasa.com/config/) and [here](https://www.nabucasa.com/config/remote/).
 Home Assistant should now be accessible outside the network through the address that has been generated in the setup of Nabu Casa, e.g. https://abcdefghijklmnopqrstuvwxyz.ui.nabu.casa

 #### Configure separate internal and external URL
-UPDATE: Since version 0.110.x an internal and extenal url can be configured separately.
-This allows for easier configuration for certain more complex integrations.
-##### Configure via UI
 First enable "advanced mode" by clicking on your username in the sidebar.
 Toggle the setting "Advanced Mode".
 Now go to "Configuration" then to "General".
 Enter the internal and external url respectively e.g.